elm-city-craftworks/weiqi/DESIGN.md

 some way.
 We could also queue up moves, but in practice that wouldn't make much sense for a Go game.

-### Broken socket connections during unexpected failures
+### Weiqi does not always cleanly close its socket connections

 Weiqi has to deal with threading, interprocess communication, fairly complex graphics frameworks, and other things that go bump in the night.
 Because